 I know, I know, we are overrating the GOAT again, right?
 Well, that leads me to another Kendall Gill story about Jordan and another player who came into the league when Alonzo Mourning did: Jimmy Jackson.

-The story takes place during Jimmy Jackson’s temporary stop with the Nets (he’s played for 12 different teams) in 97.
-It’s the final game between them and the future championship Bulls and just 2 weeks after the Nets came away with a 1 point victory over MJ, who scored 36 points, and the Bulls in New Jersey.
-Jackson is off to a hot start and has 20+ points on MJ in the first half and starts to talk trash with the GOAT of trash-talking.
-Jordan responds by saying “You know, you’re talking a lot of stuff to have my shoes on.”
+The story takes place during Jackson’s temporary stop with the Nets in 97 (he’s played for 12 different teams).
+It’s the final game between them and the future championship Bulls and just 2 weeks after the Nets came away with a 1-point victory over MJ (36 points) and the Bulls in New Jersey.
+Jackson is off to a hot start and has 20+ points on MJ in the first half.
+He starts to talk trash with the GOAT of trash-talking.
+Jordan responds by saying, “You know, you’re talking a lot of stuff to have my shoes on.”

 End of that story!